bluesillybeard/Pinc2/readme.md

 ## Implemented graphics backends
 - OpenGL 2.1

+## Implemented build systems
+- cmake

+## Implemented IDE setups:
+- Visual Studio Code

+## Tested Compilers
+- GNU C Compiler (gcc)
+- clang

 ## Important notes

 Pinc is a very new library, and is MASSIVELY out of scope for a single developer like myself.
 As such:

 - Expect bugs / issues
     - Many functions may not be implemented
-- the API is highly variable for the forseeable future
+- the API is highly variable for the foreseeable future
     - Give me your suggestions - the API is VERY incomplete and we don't know what's missing!
-- the project desparately needs contributors - see contribution guide
+- the project desperately needs contributors - see contribution guide

 Pinc's current API is fundamentally incompatible with multithreading.
 Sorry.